Originate/exosphere/remote-dependency-templates/README.md

 # Building dependency templates
 - Create a directory with a unique name.
 This will be the dependency's `type`.
-- The directory should contain the following three files: requirements.yml, dependency.tf and README.md.
+- The directory should contain the following files: `requirements.yml`, `dependency.tf`, a `README.md`, as well as a `modules` folder if applicable.
  Each is explained in detail below. (see existing templates for example)

 ## dependency.tf
 A terraform file that contains the public interfacing terraform modules for a dependency.
 The file should be built